John Tomerlin: Television and film

-He adapted Charles Beaumont's short story The Beautiful People as Number 12 Looks Just Like You for The Twilight Zone.
+He adapted Beaumont's short story The Beautiful People as the episode "Number 12 Looks Just Like You" for The Twilight Zone television series.
 Though Tomerlin alone adapted the ailing Beaumont's story, he was given secondary credit.

 Other series he wrote for include Thriller and Richard Diamond, Private Detective.

-He provided the screenplay for a 1973 made-for-television version of Oscar Wilde's The Picture of Dorian Gray.
+He provided the screenplay for a 1973 made-for-television version of Oscar Wilde's novel The Picture of Dorian Gray.